The Endless Easter

 But I was also a criminal.

-You can read about my criminal exploits in my testimony.
+You can read about my criminal and chemical exploits in my testimony.

 Surfing was like breathing.
 Essential and necessary for my existence.
 Time went by so quickly.
 At age twenty-two and obsessed with moving to California to surf, I robbed a bank and headed for the West Coast.
 Of course I was eventually captured and then sent to prison.